Liover Peguero Preview, Player Props: Pirates vs. Mets

 Liover Peguero At The Plate

-- Peguero has two doubles, four home runs and two walks while batting .254.
+- Peguero has two doubles, five home runs and three walks while hitting .269.

-- He has hit a home run in 21.1% of his games this year, and 6% of his plate appearances.
+- In 25.0% of his games this season, he has gone deep, and 6.9% of his trips to the dish.

-- In 36.8% of his games this year, Peguero has picked up at least one RBI.
-In five of those games (26.3%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.
+- Peguero has picked up an RBI in 40.0% of his games this season, with more than one RBI in 25.0% of his games.
+He has also plated three or more runs in one contest.

-- He has scored a run in eight of 19 games so far this year.
+- In nine of 20 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.